tilmaerts/fct/README.md

 When you include `header.tex` and label the document using `\lb{key}{snippet}{note}`, then every time you compile `full.tex`, labels will be extracted to a csv table named `full_labels.csv`.

-Using `csv2bib.py` you can convert this into a citation database, which allows you to write concise documents to different parties, built on citations from your case documentation, like `brief.tex`.
+Using `csv2bib.py` you can convert this into a citation database, which allows you to write concise documents to different parties, built on citations from your case documentation, like `brief.tex`, which outputs [brief.pdf](https://github.com/tilmaerts/fct/files/13627234/brief.pdf).

 - For emails you may use the `eml2tex.py` script to convert your emails into latex sections.
 - For scanned documents you can use the `pdf2tex.py`, which uses OCR (tesseract) to convert your PDFs into latex sections.